 Is it better to keep your hands stiff in one place or to make gestures?

 Each of us has our own style of presentation, which results from our personality.
-If we are quiet and calm by nature, we will probably speak slowly, calmly and emanate these qualities on stage.
-In turn, if we are dynamic, expressive and loud on a daily basis, then during the speech we will keep these features and, for example, will speak quite quickly.
+If we are quiet and calm by nature, we will probably speak slowly, calmly, and emanate these qualities on stage.
+In turn, if we are dynamic, expressive, and loud on a daily basis, then during the speech we will keep these features and, for example, will speak quite quickly.
 How does this apply to gesticulation?
-When looking for your way of expression, we should first and foremost ensure natural demeanour and authenticity.
+When looking for your way of expression, we should first and foremost ensure a natural demeanour and authenticity.
 Our gestures and body language that reflect our character are consistent with us.
 Well, what are our options?
 Which gestures are desirable and which are not?

 Where do you keep your hands?